 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-SLP jobs in Utah are projected to increase by 37% over the decade leading up to 2032.
-That’s the 7th-highest rate of growth among all states in the nation.
+Recent statistics by the U.S. Department of Labor reveal that demand for SLP jobs in Utah will skyrocket in the coming years.
+SLP jobs in the Beehive State are projected to increase by 37% over the decade leading up to 2032—that’s the seventh-highest rate of growth among all states in the nation during this time.

 Step 1.
-Complete a Qualifying Master’s Degree Program in Speech-Language Pathology
+Complete a Master’s Degree in Speech-Language Pathology

 Undergraduate Requirements